srsran/srsRAN_matlab/README.md

 Please read this file for a general overview of the project and its features.

 All classes and functions are documented and extensive information can be obtained by typing `help ClassName` at the MATLAB Command Window.

+For support requests and community announcements, please use the srsRAN Project [Discussion Board](https://www.github.com/srsran/srsran_project/discussions) with the category "srsRAN-matlab".

 ## Test Vectors